ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/Readme.md

 * PatchMatch: Code for computing cross-similarity matrices and for performing Patch Match (Patch Match results not reported in paper)

-* Results: Code for processing the results of a batch tests
+* Results: Directory used for storing processing the results of a batch tests

 * SequenceAlignment: C++ implementations of Smith Waterman and constrained Smith Waterman, which have MEX interfaces so they can be called from Matlab